blister/project_euler/README.md

 # project_euler
 Project Euler fun in various languages.
+Nothing in this repo should be taken seriously.

+Mostly just using Project Euler as an exploration of different techniques and approaches.